Gozala/workspace/pages/Service as a DAG.md

   }

   type Command union {
-    # Writes entry at the target IPLD path.
-If entry already exists
+    # Writes an entry at the target IPLD path.
+If identical entry at
-    # at that path it overwrites.
+    # given path already exists command is noop.
+If different entry
+    # exists under given path operation MAY be denied.
     Put "dag/put"
-    # Writes data at the target IPLD path.
-If entry already exists
-    # write fails.
-If IPLD path targets list element item is
-    # item is inserted after the target entry.
-If IPLD path targets
-    # list entry is added to the list.
-    Post "dag/post"
-    # Reads data at the target IPLD path
+    # Reads state at the given IPLD path.
     Get "dag/get"
     # Deletes entry from the target IPLD path.
     Delete "dag/delete"